mx-2/3d-fix/ELEX/README.md

 - Copy this folder structure into the directory which contains the ELEX.exe (should be ./system) so that "dxd3.ini" is in the same directory as the .exe.
 - Download latest version of 3Dmigoto and copy d3d11.dll next to the ELEX.exe

+#####Hotkeys:
+- F2 cycles between various HUD depths, however the HEX pattern is only correct at the standard depth
+- F3 disables temporal part of ambient occlusion blur
+- F4 cycles between two convergence presets, one for gameplay, one for MFD

 #####Changelog:
+- v1.2: Fixed rain, added auto-crosshair and added hotkeys
 - v1.1: Fixed HUD and some minor improvements
 - v1.0: Initial Release